RBrooksDK/MSE1/01_Getting_started_-_Basic_Arithmetic/test.md

 </details>
 <br>

 g.
-The reduced matrix in (f) is the augmented matrix for a system of linear equations.
+The matrix is the augmented matrix for a system of linear equations.
 Does this system have no solution, a unique solution, or infinitely many solutions?

 <details>
 <br>